nkoehring/250kb-club/README.md

 I love the idea of a list of webpages that are still reasonably usable with a slow internet connection.
 But 1MB is, in my honest opinion, still way too much.
 Nobody wants to wait 10 seconds — on good days — to load a web site.
 But a very large chunk of the world population isn't gifted with Gigabit internet connections.

+Of course, the absolute size of a website is not a perfect indicator.
+A page might contain a lot of text or images as important part of their content.
+It would be unfair to call them bloated in this case.
+This is why, additionally to the absolute size the ratio of visible to invisible content is shown as well.

 ## Adding a web page

 Please send a patch or pull request.
 If unsure, you can also write a ticket mentioning the website(s).
-The website(s) will be added after passing the review.
+The website(s) will be added after passing the review and measured for changes about once every week.

 ## What are those values?